repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-cli/index.rst

     ║                         STEP 1: Configure the Roles                          ║
     ╚══════════════════════════════════════════════════════════════════════════════╝

-    The TUF roles supports multiple keys and the threshold (quorun trust) defines
-    the minimal number of the keys required to take actions using specific Role.
+    The TUF roles support multiple keys and the threshold (quorum trust) defines the minimal number of keys required to take actions using a specific Role.

     Reference: TUF

-    What Metadata expiration for root role?(Days) (356):
+    What is the Metadata expiration for the root role?(Days) (356):
-    What is the number of keys for root role?
+    What is the number of keys for the root role?
 (2):
-    What is the key threshold for root role signing?
+    What is the key threshold for the root role signing?
 (1):

-    What Metadata expiration for targets role?(Days) (365):
+    What is the Metadata expiration for the targets role?(Days) (365):
-    What is the number of keys for targets role?
+    What is the number of keys for the targets role?
 (2):
-    What is the key threshold for targets role signing?
+    What is the key threshold for the targets role signing?
 (1):
-    The role targets delegates paths to bin role.
+    The role targets delegates paths to the bin role.
 See TUF Specification about Path Pattern for the paths pattern and the example.
     Show example [y/n] (y): y